In This Article

 The gambling loss deduction is only available if you itemize deductions on Schedule A. If you take the standard deduction ($15,750 single / $31,500 MFJ for tax year 2025; $16,100 / $32,200 for tax year 2026), you can't deduct losses at all - meaning the 90% cap doesn't make things worse for you, but you're already paying tax on gross winnings with no offset.

-However, with the SALT cap now at $40,000 under the OBBBA, more NJ taxpayers are itemizing than in recent years.
+However, with the SALT cap now at $40,400 for 2026 (indexed from $40,000 in 2025) under the OBBBA, more NJ taxpayers are itemizing than in recent years.
 If your combined SALT, mortgage interest, and charitable contributions push you past the standard deduction threshold, you should be claiming gambling losses too.
 And if you are, the 90% cap now limits what you can claim.

 Here's important news for NJ gamblers: New Jersey still allows 100% netting of gambling wins and losses on the NJ-1040.
 The 90% cap is a federal rule only.
 NJ did not adopt it.